 Point to Note: Even though you may have multiple CANs, you need to request online login details just once.
 Online details are provided on PAN basis (and not CAN basis).
 Once you log in, you can check all the CANs (linked to your PAN).
 You can select the requisite PAN and initiate transactions.

-A Registered Investment Adviser (RIA) can also originate transactions for you in direct plans of MF schemes.
+A SEBI Registered Investment Adviser (RIA) or a fee-only financial planner can also originate transactions for you in direct plans of MF schemes.
 You will get an approval mail and the transaction will be executed only after you approve the transaction mail.

 Things to keep in mind while filling CAN and PayEezz registration forms